merlos/ask-me/README.md

 It is based on the OpenAI tutorial that explains how to make a [Q&A for a web content](https://platform.openai.com/docs/tutorials/web-qa-embeddings)

+## What are the steps to create your own Chat Bot?

+1) **Gather the corpus with the base of knowledge you want to use** For example, a set of webpages PDF, markdown, word files, etc. Create the corpus with the content that has the answers to the questions.

+2) **Convert the corpus to txt files**.
+Convert those files into plain text.
+We need this step because the model that generates the answer needs plain text as input.

+3) **Create a set of embeddings**.
+Embeddings is a way to translate information into a format (usually a vector of numbers) that machine learning algorithms can use to make predictions or decisions.
+In our case the embeddings are used to find the documents that most probably have the information that can be used to generate the answer to our question.
+To create the embeddings the text files will be broken in chunks and create embeddings for each chunk.

 ## Setup

 Pre-requisites: